kannanjayachandran/Full-Stack-Data-Science/README.md

 26. Big data ~ Big data tools ~ distributed Computing
 27. Business Case Studies
 28. Data Science and Machine Learning Projects
-29. Data Science and Machine Learning Capstone and portfolio Project
+29. Web scraping and Web APIs
 30. Advanced DSA and Problem Solving
 31. Data Engineering and Data Pipelines basics
 32. Essential DevOps Tools and Cloud Services
 33. MlOps Basics
 34. MlOps Tools and Services

-- **The entire program would be divided into 4 phases, which inturn would be divided into 12 modules.
-Each module would have upto 3 topics**
+35. Data Science and Machine Learning Capstone and portfolio Project

+**Note: This is a rough outline of the course.
+The course would be updated as I progress through the course.
+These topics would be covered as modules.**

 ## Modules